apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 For Cordova command-line tools to work, or the CLI that is based upon them, you need to include the SDK's `tools` and `platform-tools` directories in your `PATH`.
-On a Mac, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following, depending on where the SDK installs:
+On a Mac or Linux, you can use a text editor to create or modify the `~/.bash_profile` file, adding a line such as the following, depending on where the SDK installs: